 2) IoT will become more secure and accountable

-With more and more users and user data hosted on the cloud, security and privacy will assume maximum importance this year.
+As an IoT development company, we understand that with more and more users and user data hosted on the cloud, security and privacy will assume maximum importance this year.
 Vendors using IoT platform will have to invest lot more into beefing up the security features of their smart apps and do thorough testing before deployment of the app.
 They may have to offer assurance to users that their personal data, images and records will not be misused by miscreants.
 For building user confidence, they may have to include data insurance as part of their terms of payment and pay up in case user data is hacked.
 Ecosystem integrity will be a must for all IoT-enabled apps.
 According to a report by Gartner, by 2018 20 percent of smart buildings will suffer digital vandalism through their HVAC, thermostats and even smart toilets.
 Hence security and privacy should be the top concern for IoT developers and designers.

 3) Data analytics will become more refined